The Washington Center Application and Interview Process

-Students selected for an internship with TWC go through a four-step process:
+Students interested in an internship with The Washington Center will go through a four-step process:

 1. Submit an Application

-Submit application materials (see below), including 3 letters of recommendation, to campus liaison by the appropriate deadline.
+Submit application materials (see below), including recommendation forms and letters from three references, to the campus liaison, Dr. Jay Self, by the appropriate deadline.

 2. Complete an Interview

-Complete a personal interview with Truman in Washington Advisory Board.
-The board consists of several Truman faculty members and one former intern.
+Complete a personal interview with the TWP Advisory Board.
+The board consists of a few Truman faculty members.

 3. Finalize Everything!

-Work with campus liaison to finalize your application, identifying TWC scholarships and possible intern sites.
+Work with the campus liaison to finalize your application materials.

 Materials are sent to The Washington Center.
 Normally, students who are accepted by Truman will be accepted by The Washington Center.

-*Note: After being accepted, you will be assigned to a TWC advisor who will then send your information to organizations that you are interested in working with, and also to others which he/she feels you are qualified.
-He/she will also guide and assist you through the interview and internship process with each company/organization.
+*Note: After being accepted, you will be assigned to a Washington Center advisor who will then send your information to organizations that you are interested in working with, and also to others which he/she thinks you are qualified.
+He/She will also guide and assist you through the interview and internship process with each company and/or organization.

-- Issues Essay, not to exceed 500 words, discussing one major issue related to the field in which you wish to work.
+- An issues essay, not to exceed 500 words, discussing one major issue related to the field in which you wish to work.
 Include your personal views.

-- Internship Interest Statement, not to exceed 100 words, describing your academic, professional and personal goals for the internship area you prefer.
+- An internship interest statement, not to exceed 100 words, describing your academic, professional and personal goals for the internship area you prefer.

-These should be from faculty or employers.
-At least one must be from a Truman faculty member.
+These should be from faculty or employers; however, at least one recommendation must be from a Truman faculty member.
 You should contact your recommenders as soon as possible and give them the recommendation form.
-All letters should be confidential and the recommender should preferably send the letter via email to firstname.lastname@example.org.
-If not, campus mail to Dr. Jay Self will suffice.
-The form can be found here: Recommendation Form
+All letters should be confidential and the recommender should preferably send the letter via email to Dr. Jay Self, the campus liaison.
+If not, sending it via campus mail will suffice.
+(Recommendation Form)

 Your application will be passed along to the campus committee, as described below.